braidedlogix/ETS_py3/README.md

          start an anaconda terminal for this Python 3 installation, then type the following:

          conda install -c anaconda vtk wxpython
+         conda update --all
          conda install configobj
-         conda install pyopengl   [the traitsui demo launcher might otherwise crash with qt4 backend using pyqt5] pip install fonttools
+         conda install pyopengl
+   [the traitsui demo launcher might otherwise
+      crash with qt4 backend using pyqt5]
+         pip install fonttools
+         pip install pyqt5
+         pip install PyQtWebEngine
+   [as of now, this installs pyqt5 version 5.12, which prevents
+      some segfaults with the html pages]

          (might be necessary, particularly for Windows:
          conda install swig